Can enough of us trigger a course change to prevent ‘ecological collapse’?

 These facilitations could be termed the Essentialist Facilitations, given the critical need for simple, stripped-back information that facilitates mass engagement.

-I envisage the supporter information as a limited set of downloadable (A4/US Letter-sized) pages that are each:
+Supporters will need even simpler, more concise information.
+I envisage this information as a limited set of downloadable (A4/US Letter-sized) pages that are each:

 - individually named